 Rheumatoid arthritis: Eight top myths

-> Rheumatoid arthritis affects about 400,000 people in England and Wales, but there is still misunderstanding and misconceptions about this common and severe joint condition.
+Rheumatoid arthritis affects around 580,000 people in England and Wales, but there is still misunderstanding and misconceptions about this common and severe joint condition.

-> Arthritis is common, and rheumatoid arthritis often gets confused with the other kinds of arthritis in people's minds.
+Arthritis is common, and rheumatoid arthritis often gets confused with the other kinds of arthritis in people's minds.

 Plus, rheumatoid arthritis – an autoimmune condition - is still mysterious in many ways.
 Research and new treatments are constantly changing the understanding of the disease.

 Even the experts still have a lot to learn about rheumatoid arthritis.

 Rheumatoid arthritis is just like "regular arthritis".

 Fact: Rheumatoid arthritis is not "regular arthritis".
 What we think of as "regular arthritis" is osteoarthritis, caused by injury or normal wear-and-tear on ageing joints.
 Osteoarthritis is the most common joint disease in middle age to older people.

 By contrast, rheumatoid arthritis is a chronic, progressive autoimmune disorder.
 In response to an unknown trigger, the body makes antibodies that attack its own tissues.
 These attacks mostly affect the joints, although they can also affect other body parts.
 Disease attacks, called flare-ups, occur periodically, or can be continuous in some people.